UnnatiSangani/Udacity-FSND-Projects/Project-3-Linux-Server/README.md

 - Paste the .pub content in the file (authorized_key)
 - Save the file and close it

-8. On REMOTE machine, perform the following commands (as a ubuntu user)
+- On REMOTE machine, perform the following commands (as a ubuntu user)

 ```chmod 700 .ssh
 chmod 644 .ssh/authorized_keys
 ```

-9. On LOCAL machine, use the PRIVATE key `fsnd_linux.rsa` (created with ssh-keygen command) to connect to REMOTE MACHINE
+- On LOCAL machine, use the PRIVATE key `fsnd_linux.rsa` (created with ssh-keygen command) to connect to REMOTE MACHINE

 ```ssh grader@52.221.180.192 -p 2200 -i ~/FSND-Project-Linux-Server/.ssh/fsnd_linux
 ```

-10. SSH Configurations
+## SSH Configurations

-- Run the following command:
+- Run the following command

 ```sudo nano /etc/ssh/sshd_config
 ```